 No one would want to read about serious topics all the time.
-So the most of the best brands try to feature something a little different from what they normally post.
-It may be something humorous, off-topic, and even controversial once in a while.
+So, most of the best brands try to feature something a little different from what they normally post.
+It may be something humorous, off-topic, and even controversial occasionally.
 This helps in maintaining a healthy content mix that makes visiting the social media pages something the followers would look forward to.

-There has been a lot of talks recently about this aspect already.
-As a best practice try to make your brand more human by telling your followers about the people what they’re in your company, who has actually written the blog or social media post and occasionally post pictures about your company as well.
-This makes the users feel attached to your company and they start appreciating your good and occasionally bad content as well. they will start taking the names of the authors while commenting, resulting in better interactions with your company.
+There has been a lot of talk recently about this aspect already.
+As a best practice try to make your brand more human by telling your followers about the people in your company who write blogs or social media posts and occasionally post pictures about your company as well.
+This makes the users feel attached to your company and they start appreciating your good and occasionally bad content as well.
+They will start taking the names of the authors while commenting, resulting in better interactions with your company.

 d.
 Be regular:

 Don’t vanish for a long time after posting regularly for a few days.
 Build a habit of posting content regularly, so that your followers always get something new when they visit your page.

 Your followers will soon get tired if you only post marketing messages promoting your products and services on your social media.
 Michael Hyatt puts forward his view on this wonderfully:

 This phenomenon is what I have come to call the 20-to-1 rule.
 It represents a ratio.
 It means that you must make 20 relational deposits for every marketing withdrawal.
 Michael Hyatt Tweet

 He says that the ideal mix should be just 1 marketing content for every 20 non-marketing content that you post on social media.